unsetbit/p/README.md

-# P
+# P is peer-to-peer distributed networking with browsers

-Peer-to-peer, distributed networking is coming to the browser.
-P allows you to do two things:
+P allows you to establish direct browser-to-browser connections.
+A middle-man is nescessary in order to establish a direct connection between browsers and P allows the use of either a WebSocket server or an existing peer-to-peer connection.
+This means you can:

 1. Establish connections to other browsers using a WebSocket server.
 2. Establish connections to other browsers using connections you've established to other browsers.

-The second point is the magic.
-It allows you to do things like using a public server (WebSocket server) to start a network of peers and then disconnecting from the public server while persisting the existing network.
+After a connection is established the middleman is no longer nescessary.

 P relies on young technology -- [WebRTC](http://www.webrtc.org/).
 Currently, only Chrome has the ability to establish the data channels between browsers that P relies on.

 It uses [onramp](https://github.com/oztu/onramp), a simple WebSocket server, as the signaling channel to